LockerProject/Locker/README.md

 Then I go to to the dashboard (and am amazed by the design!):

     http://localhost:8042/

+If you have any problems, take a look at the [troubleshooting page](https://github.com/LockerProject/Locker/wiki/Troubleshooting-faq)!

 ## What are these things? ##